skip to content1

 A forum for farmers to make a real difference

-Our Councils cover a lot of ground, they speak their minds on economic, social, environmental, cultural issues and more.
+Our Client Councils cover a lot of ground, they speak their minds on economic, social, environmental, cultural issues and more.

 At their meetings, issues facing the agricultural sector are considered, and ideas are exchanged.
 These lead to initiatives, strategies and ideas that will advance farming and rural communities.